GIScience/pytest-approval/README.md

 # README

-A simple approval library utilizing external diff programs such as PyCharm and Visual Studio Code.
+A simple approval test library utilizing external diff programs such as PyCharm and Visual Studio Code to compare approved and received output.

 ## About

-Approval tests capture the output (snapshot) of a piece of code and compare it with a previously approved version of the output.
+Approval tests capture the output (a snapshot) of a piece of code and compare it with a previously approved version of the output.

 It's most useful in environments where frequent changes are expected or where